hjoliver/cylc-flow/cylc-reset.md

 their corresponding prerequisites satisfied.
 Or if any of the child tasks were already spawned, it just updates their prerequisites.

+### Implied outputs

-Any implied outputs will also be set:
+Implied outputs should also be set, e.g.:
 - started implies submitted
 - custom outputs imply started and submitted
 - failed implies started and submitted (but not custom outputs)
 - succeeded implies expected custom outputs, plus started and submitted

+(See Questions below, for possibly unsetting implied outputs)

 If all expected outputs are completed, the task will be removed as complete.